Easy Vegan Spinach Naan for Toddlers & Families

-This spinach naan is a quick, soft, and healthy flatbread made with fresh spinach, yogurt, and simple pantry ingredients.
-It’s ready in under 10 minutes and perfect for serving with curries, dips, or as a nutritious snack for the whole family.
+A quick, soft, and nutritious flatbread made with fresh spinach, yogurt, and simple pantry ingredients — ready in under 10 minutes and perfect for serving with curries, dips, or as a snack for the whole family.

 My toddler absolutely loves bread — any kind of bread.
 So I made it my mission to sneak a few extra nutrients into the ones he munches on!
 By blending fresh spinach right into the dough, this naan gets a gentle boost of greens while staying soft, fluffy, and delicious.